k8ssandra/k8ssandra/docs/content/en/docs/topics/accessing-services/repair/_index.md

 See [Run a cluster repair](http://cassandra-reaper.io/docs/usage/single/).

-For more reading on Reaper visit [this article](https://medium.com/rahasak/orchestrate-repairs-with-cassandra-reaper-26094bdb59f6).
+For more reading on Reaper, visit [this article](https://medium.com/rahasak/orchestrate-repairs-with-cassandra-reaper-26094bdb59f6) on medium.com.